neptun-software/neptun.tools.docs/docs/web-interface/api/api-ai-ollama-{model_name}-chat.post.md

-# Cloudflare Chat Endpoint
+# Ollama Chat Endpoint

 ## Overview

-This endpoint provides access to Cloudflare's AI models for chat completion with streaming responses.
+This endpoint provides access to Ollama's AI models for chat completion with streaming responses.

 ## Request Details